moleike/moleike.github.io/content/pages/about.md

 interest in mathematical logic and computer science.
-I have always been fascinated by the interplay between theory and practice in programming, and enjoy exploring that through various lenses, in particular reasoning about programs with mathematically rigorous techniques---the discipline known as formal methods.
+I have always been fascinated by the interplay between theory and practice in programming, and enjoy exploring that through various lenses, in particular reasoning about programs with types and other mathematically rigorous techniques---the discipline known as formal methods.

 If you want to reach out to me with ideas, projects, or just want to say hi, I go by the moniker _moleike_ on social media and online communities.